 Historically, the auto and property insurance markets have been described as cyclical, with periods of relatively strong profitability being followed by increased pricing competition among insurers.
 This price competition, which is sometimes referred to as a "soft market," can adversely affect revenue and profitability levels.
 As insurers recognize this situation (which can occur at different times for different companies), the historical reaction has been for insurers to raise their rates (sometimes referred to as a "hard market") in an attempt to restore profitability to acceptable levels.
 As more insurers react in this way, profit levels in the industry may increase to a point where some insurers begin to lower their rates, starting the cycle over again.
-In the past, this cycle has generally played out over a number of years.
-We cannot be certain whether and to what extent such cyclicality is currently impacting the auto or property insurance markets, nor can we predict whether it will do so in the future.
+The ability to discern at any point in time whether we are in a "hard" or "soft" market is often difficult, as such a conclusion represents an assessment of innumerable data points including, among others, the operating results of, and the dynamic competitive actions taken by, us and many competitors in multiple markets involving a variety of products.
+Often detailed information on our competitions becomes available on a delayed basis, and the nature of the market becomes apparent only in retrospect.
+Our ability to predict future competitive conditions is also constrained as a result.

 The highly competitive nature of the insurance marketplace could result in consolidation within the industry, or in the failure of one or more competitors.
-The concentration of premium volume in a reduced number of major competitors could significantly increase the level of competition in a manner that is not favorable to us.
+The concentration of insurance business in a reduced number of major competitors could significantly increase the level of competition in a manner that is not favorable to us.
 In addition, in the event of a failure of a major insurer or a state-sponsored catastrophe fund, our company and other insurance companies may be required by law to absorb the losses of the failed insurer or fund, resulting in a potentially significant increase in our costs.
 We might also be faced with an unexpected surge in new business from a failed insurer's former policyholders.
 Such events could materially adversely affect our financial results, brand, and future business prospects.